Can Anyone Be a Farmer?

 The enterprise budgets mentioned in item 2 can help you answer this.
 Don’t forget to account for all the costs from planting to market, including labor, transportation, advertising, etc. Just because you can grow and sell it does not guarantee a profit.
 If supply of the product from existing growers has pushed the market price to a point where you can’t make a profit, then you would be wise to consider a different enterprise.
 The best way to evaluate the profit potential of a particular enterprise is to create a business plan.
-The AgPlanwebsite offers a template you can use to create one on-line.

 6. Are there agencies and organizations that can help me?

 - N.C.
 Cooperative Extension – That’s us!
 Your local Extension office offers advice on crop production, pest management, small fruit and vegetable production, marketing, livestock production and more.
 We also offer conferences, workshops and seminars on a variety of farm-related topics.
 Our office number is 336-703-2850.
 You can also view a listing of staff and their subject matter areas here.

 - USDA Farm Service Agency – Low interest loans and many other programs.
 Local number is 336-934-8958.

 - USDA Natural Resources Conservation Service – Technical and financial assistance (cost-share) on certain practices that conserve natural resources.
 Local number is 336-934-8959.
 Recently they have offered grants to put up high tunnels (i.e. unheated greenhouses) for vegetable production.

 - Soil and Water Conservation District – Technical and financial assistance (cost-share) on practices that protect soil and water resources.
 Local number is 336-703-2850.